quadsurf/react-curriculum/01-introduction-to-react.md

 ## Why is React important?

 When it was released in March 2013, React's approach to user interface development, using a hierarchy of components and one-way data binding, was strange and unconventional.
-However, as developers began to understand the power in these techniques, many client-side tools, including Angular, adopted component hierarchies and one-way data binding, making them ordinary and conventional.
+However, developers have begun to understand the power in these techniques.
+As a result, many client-side tools, including Angular, have adopted component hierarchies and one-way data binding, making them ordinary and conventional.

 The following is a short list of [design principals](https://facebook.github.io/react/contributing/design-principles.html). that guide the development of React's most powerful techniques.